 While working in Excel, there are many cases where you want to refer your worksheet to a different worksheet.
-The topic that we will be discussing in this article is how to use Excel INDIRECT function on a different sheet where we will see the process on how the Indirect function can be used to refer a worksheet in another sheet.
+The topic that we will be discussing in this article is how to use Excel INDIRECT function on a different sheet where we will see the process on how the Indirect function can be used to refer to a worksheet in another sheet.

 Introduction to INDIRECT function